Guide to the application and use of the Equestride Dynamic Support System

 - Metacarpal Plate (1) on first, Pastern Plate (2) on last.

 - Pastern Plate (2) off first, Metacarpal Plate (1) off last.

 Period of use

-be worn when in paddock and other longer periods in the day (only under veterinary supervision).
+In some cases, the device can be worn when in the paddock and other long periods in the day (only under veterinary supervision).

 The device is not intended as a replacement for a conventional stable cast or splint.